The $60 Billion Problem

 Why This Matters for Your Wallet

-Most supplement marketing relies on the bottom two tiers.
-A company can truthfully say a product is "backed by research" if a single mouse study exists.
-Knowing where to look in the hierarchy protects you from paying $40 a month for something that has never been shown to work in a human being.
+Most supplement marketing lives in the bottom two tiers.
+A company can truthfully call a product "backed by research" on the strength of a single mouse study.
+Knowing where a claim actually sits on this ladder is what keeps you from paying $40 a month for something that has never been shown to do anything in a human being.

 Our Two-Tier Scoring System

-Traditional supplement reviews combine two fundamentally different questions into one grade: does this ingredient work, and did this brand make the product well?
-That is a mistake.
-A beautifully manufactured product containing an ingredient with zero clinical evidence is not the same problem as a poorly labeled product containing an ingredient backed by 30 RCTs.
-Blending them into one number obscures the information you actually need.
+Most supplement reviews jam two completely different questions into a single grade: does this ingredient work, and did this brand make the product well?
+That hides the very thing you need to see.
+A beautifully manufactured product full of an ingredient with zero clinical evidence is a different problem from a sloppily labeled bottle of something backed by 30 RCTs - and rolling them into one number buries the part you actually came for.

 Tier 1: Evidence Rating (per ingredient type)

-Every supplement type gets an evidence tier based on the strength of clinical research supporting its primary claimed benefit.
-This rating applies to the molecule, not the brand.
-Whether you buy Thorne or Nature Made magnesium glycinate, the underlying clinical evidence is identical.
+Every supplement type gets an evidence tier based on how strong the clinical research is for its main claimed benefit.
+This is about the molecule, not the brand: whether you buy Thorne or Nature Made magnesium glycinate, the underlying clinical evidence is the same.

 | Tier | Label | What It Means |